-2. Which vulnerabilities did you choose to make a plan for.
+2. Which vulnerabilities did you choose to make a plan for?
 Brainstorm options of what to do, write down what is decided.

 - If no further activity is needed, proceed to 4.
 Ending the meeting - If further help is needed, proceed to 3.
-Planning LTC Network Meeting - If further help is needed, but Network Meeting is not an option, information is given about the needed services and how to reach them is given
+Planning LTC Network Meeting - If further help is needed, but Network Meeting is not an option, information is given about the needed services and how to reach them

-Planning LTC Network Meeting
+3. Planning LTC Network Meeting

-- Explain the purpose of meeting
+- a) Explain the purpose of meeting

-- Explain how the meeting is set up
+- b) Explain how the meeting is set up

-- Caregivers agree on the topics

-• Agree topics family does not wish to discuss
+- c) Caregivers agree on the topics to be discussed and topics that family does not wish to discuss

-• List of strengths and vulnerabilities and possible other topics for the action plan
+Write down the strengths and vulnerabilities and possible other topics for the action plan:

-Who is to be invited and by whom?
+d) Who is to be invited and by whom?